HHS/ACF-pir-data/PIR_Pipeline/documentation/pir_training.md

 ### Example Question Review

-Continuing in the terminal, begin by starting the dashboard:
+Continuing in the Command Prompt, begin by starting the dashboard:

 ```
 pir-dashboard